fjooord/blog/docs/writing/posts/generic-replacement.md

 Our two-step approach delivered measurable improvements across key metrics:

-- Style matching accuracy improved from 45% to 92% across our test set
+- 0% data contamination incidents across our test set
-- Data contamination incidents dropped by over 70%
-- Report generation time increased by only 1.2 seconds despite the additional sanitization step
-- Client feedback indicated that 95% of practitioners found the AI-generated reports indistinguishable from their usual writing style
+- Feedback indicated that practitioners found the new reports matching their style

 Most importantly, our approach scaled.